 Downtown Raleigh, N.C., is where historic neighborhoods, world-class museums, Southern diners, outdoor green spaces, performing arts venues, local shops, breweries and underground cocktail spots all work together to create one incredible cultural hotspot.

-Pre-COVID-19, it was widely agreed that the food scene in the City of Oaks was thriving, doing better than ever thanks to tasty endeavors from a community that’s passionate about good eats and drinks (the accolades range from one of America's hottest food cities to one of 12 global destinations to travel to thanks to our culinary prowess).
+In recent years, it's been widely agreed that the food scene in the City of Oaks is thriving, doing better than ever thanks to tasty endeavors from a community that’s passionate about good eats and drinks (the accolades range from one of America's hottest food cities to one of 12 global destinations to travel to thanks to our culinary prowess).

 Stroll through the N. Person St. neighborhood and stumble upon Jolie, a small but spirited French bistro from acclaimed chef Scott Crawford and featuring the work of James Beard-nominated pastry chef Krystle Swenson.
 Chat with friends in the main dining room, or for more romantic evenings, wander up to their magical, candlelit rooftop and enjoy the scents of fresh lavender and rosemary from the garden.

 Humble indeed, this casual Warehouse District restaurant has stayed a Raleigh tradition since 1989, specializing in delectable tapas created by passionate chef Josh Young.
 Grab a crew for sharing cornmeal fried oysters, cauliflower mac-n-cheese, pimento cheese tater tots and more within Humble Pie’s checkerboard-floored dining room or out on their expansive patio.

 One of Raleigh's most unique dining venues, it doesn't get much better than eating hand-made pasta or wood-fired pizza (with a glass of wine or two) while sitting poolside in Mulino's secluded courtyard.